 Christina wants to connect our membership with the political arena.
 She brings to MYD a passion for advocating for fair pay and treatment for workers, especially interns.
 As a student at NYU, she negotiated with NYU officials to revamp its internship policies, now requiring employers to verify that their internship positions comply with U.S. Department of Labor guidelines.
 She also testified in front of the New York City Council Civil Rights Committee to extend protections against discrimination and harassment to unpaid interns, which Mayor Bill de Blasio signed into law in April 2014.
 She is currently working with Rep. Grace Meng’s (D-NY) office to pass the Intern Protection Act (H.R.
 2034)–federal legislation that would extend these same protections to interns.

 Born in New York, Keegan’s interest in public service stemmed from his parents who met while working for the late Senator Daniel Patrick Moynihan.
-While obtaining his BA from the College of Charleston, Keegan worked as an organizer on the Colbert Busch Congressional Campaign in SC before earning his MPA from the Andrew Young School of Policy Studies at GSU in Atlanta.
-Keegan then worked at the Governor’s Office of Planning and Budget in Georgia, overseeing policy for the Department of Human Services, with a concentration in public finance and management, before moving back to New York.
+While obtaining his BA from the College of Charleston, he worked as an organizer on the Colbert Busch Congressional Campaign in SC before earning his MPA from the Andrew Young School of Policy Studies at GSU in Atlanta.
+He then worked at the Governor’s Office of Planning and Budget in Georgia, overseeing policy for the Department of Human Services, with a concentration in public finance and management, before moving back to New York.
 A believer in building bipartisan coalitions, Keegan is an enthusiastic pragmatist who believes that sound policy informed by empirical research can best serve the public interest.
-He currently works focusing on issues of public finance and criminal justice reform.
+He currently works focusing on issues of public finance.

 André is the Civic Engagement Fellow at the New York Immigration Coalition.
 He hopes to use his experience in grassroots organizing and campaign coordination to grow opportunities for young Democrats to get active on progressive issues.
 André discovered his passion for advocacy as an undergraduate in The City College of New York’s International Studies program.
 If he’s not at a rally or registering voters, you can find André (and his twin brother) digging a band at a venue downtown.